KGithub2019/CB-Automated-QA-Test/README.md

 Website: http://deckofcardsapi.com/

 # Acceptance Criteria
-1. Write a simple automated test framework in the language / IDE of your choice to test the scenario below
+1. Write an engineered automated test framework in the language / IDE of your choice to test the scenario below
 2. Clear reporting of the test results
+3. Add a readme file with the explanation of why you took that approach and what would you do to make it better (if you had more time/ideas/...)

 # Scenario: